Kōji Mitsui: Career

 Mitsui left Shochiku in 1935 to help found the independent studio Tokyo Hassei (Sound), which was largely staffed by talent who had left Shochiku to bring prestige to the new talkie phenomenon.
-After the studio folded into Toho in 1941, Mitsui returned to Shochiku, adopting the stage name Kōji Mitsui (三井弘次) after the war and transitioning into character roles.
-In 1954 he joined other Shochiku performers to create the Madoka (Picture-Perfect) Group, a film production company intended to provide stability to the lives of actors.
+After the studio folded into Toho in 1941, Mitsui returned to Shochiku, where he spent the remaining war years making films and traveling with other studio stars to stage morale-boosting performances, the final of which, in Ōmihachiman, starred Mitsui, his then-wife Fusako Maki, Shin Saburi, Chishū Ryū, and Reikichi Kawamura, all of whom heard of Japan's surrender on the radio before the play began.
+In 1948 he changed his stage name to Kōji Mitsui (三井弘次) and transitioned into the character roles that would define his primary legacy.
+He joined other Shochiku performers in 1954 to create the Madoka (Picture-Perfect) Group, a film production company intended to provide stability to the lives of actors.
+In 1964 he was associated with the Ningen Production Company established by actor Hiroyuki Nagato.

 Like many popular character actors of post-war Japan, Mitsui occasionally headlined minor films but most often shone in key supporting parts.
 In 1957, Akira Kurosawa borrowed Mitsui from Shochiku to play the pivotal role of Yoshisaburo the gambler in The Lower Depths, whose final line in the film—annoyed that the suicide of one of the characters has ruined their party—is “always shocking, always devastating when viewed,” and Mitsui's delivery, which breaks the fourth wall, is “absolutely on target: ironic, cruel, funny, horrible.”
 Kurosawa subsequently borrowed Mitsui (who had appeared in a small part in the director's 1950 Shochiku film Scandal) for five more of his Toho films.

 Mitsui often played showy drunken scenes, notably in Kurosawa's Red Beard (1965).
-Life sometimes imitated art; confronted by director Kaneto Shindo over increasingly unusable takes during a drinking scene, Mitsui said, “What’s the difference between doing what you say and actually doing it?”
+Life sometimes imitated art; confronted by director Kaneto Shindo over smelling of alcohol during a scene in which he was supposed to act drunk, Mitsui said, "What's the difference between doing what you say and really doing it?"
+(Shindo recalled that Mitsui would continue to taunt him with the question whenever they met, including the last time he saw the actor, at a 1975 remembrance for Yasujirō Ozu.)
 At the voting for the 1956 Blue Ribbon Awards, Mitsui lost a tie-breaking vote for Best Supporting Actor to his I Will Buy You costar Jun Tatara because of concerns among voters about his on-set behavior.
 Mitsui was reportedly chastened by the experience and resolved not to drink anymore while performing; he won the award the following year and began the most fruitful and highest-profile period of his career.